navibooy/e33a2eeeb9e69ccce9e871fb11133de4856d640937543497fe75954637fa20c8_obesity_risk_classification/README.md

 ## Project Overview
 This project aims to develop a production-driven machine learning pipeline that classifies individuals into one of four obesity risk categories: Underweight, Normal weight, Overweight, and Obese.
 The goal is to simulate an end-to-end MLOps workflow from data acquisition to model evaluation and automation of code quality checks.

-We chose the Kaggle Playground Series - Season 4, Episode 2 dataset for several reasons: (1) It contains real-world health and lifestyle attributes that influence obesity, making it suitable for feature engineering, model tuning, and fairness considerations; (2) The dataset is manageable in size (<100MB) and suitable for training with popular models like XGBoost, which aligns well with our coursework objectives.
+I chose the Kaggle Playground Series - Season 4, Episode 2 dataset for several reasons: (1) It contains real-world health and lifestyle attributes that influence obesity, making it suitable for feature engineering, model tuning, and fairness considerations; (2) The dataset is manageable in size (<100MB) and suitable for training with popular models like XGBoost, which aligns well with our coursework objectives.

 ## How to Get the Data
 1. Visit the competition page on Kaggle: